-The Voice of Women's Health Care Providers in the Courts
+The Voice of Women's Health Care in the Courts

 The ACOG Legal Division files amicus briefs on behalf of ACOG.
 ACOG's amicus briefs provide courts with unbiased, clinically accurate medical information to inform their decisions regarding the provision of women's health care.
 These briefs incorporate ACOG's clinical guidance, Practice Bulletins, policy statements, and other medical literature and bring this important information to the courts' attention.

 ACOG's briefs are routinely relied upon by courts throughout the country, including the United States Supreme Court.
 Courts recognize ACOG's amicus briefs as authoritative sources of information about women's health, and often include citations to ACOG's briefs in judicial decisions.
 For this reason, parties to litigation frequently seek ACOG's support.

 ACOG’s amicus practice has ensured that the medical community’s voice is heard in a number of significant cases in the areas of women’s health and the practice of medicine more broadly.

 ACOG led a coalition of medical groups in filing amicus briefs in support of states, Title X grantees, and the AMA challenging recently enacted rules regarding the Title X Family Planning Program.
 ACOG's work and evidence submitted by ACOG's members were referenced by the courts when issuing the rulings.
 Despite some positive initial court decisions, the changes to the Title X program are currently in effect throughout most of the country, as the cases proceed through the courts.